AkshathRaghav/cubot.io/documentation.md

 <hr>

 # Cubot3/Cubot2
 * Cubot has-a Cubot2 and Cubot3.
-Depending on your input, Cubot will hold Cubot3 or Cubot3 at a point
+Depending on your input, Cubot will hold Cubot3 or Cubot3
 * Cubot3 is the Cubot object for only 3x3, and the same goes for Cubot2x2
 * The main difference between them is that Cubot3/Cubot2 can directly use R(), Rdash(), etc. while Cubot needs stringalg()
 ```java